grafana/beyla/docs/sources/configure/options.md

 At the end of this document, there is an [example of YAML configuration file](#yaml-file-example).

-Currently, the eBPF auto-instrumentation tool consist of a pipeline of components which generate, transform, and export traces from HTTP and GRPC services.
+Currently, Beyal consist of a pipeline of components which generate, transform, and export traces from HTTP and GRPC services.
 In the YAML configuration, each component has its own first-level section.

-The architecture below shows the different components of the eBPF auto-instrumentation tool.
+The architecture below shows the different components of Beyla.
 The dashed boxes in the diagram below can be enabled and disabled according to the configuration.

 ![Grafana Beyla architecture](https://grafana.com/media/docs/grafana-cloud/beyla/architecture.png)